-The Generation Twenty-Four application cycle is now open.
+The Generation Twenty-Four application cycle is now closed.

 The mandatory information sessions were held on October 5th and October 12th.
 The Application Information Session Form (PDF, 147 KB) is provided as a reference; applicants must include the time-stamped copy of the form in their application.
 The Instructions and Guidelines document (Word, 421 KB) provides the complete timeline and detailed information pertaining to the completion of an application in response to the Generation Twenty-Four Request for Application (RFA).

 Applicant Information Sessions

 - TEA hosted two applicant information sessions in which potential applicants were provided details about:

 Attendance at one of these information sessions is mandatory for all applicants.

 - applying for, holding, and operating a charter in the state of Texas;

 - the contents of the application document; and

 - the application preparation guidelines and submission requirements for both electronic and hard copy application documents.